 Let me know as I would like to help you avoid injury and over training.
 Coach Brad

-my question would be along the lines of How do you train injured?
+My question would be along the lines of how do you train injured?
 A broken arm is a broken arm but say it’s just really bruised.
 How can you get around not injuring it more but still carry on with stuff.
 I used to get impact injuries all the time while kicking and punching got my methods but would be interested in yours.

+Day to day life is very different.
 I would take a few days off from sparring and allow your body to heal up.
 I would hike, do yoga and get extra sleep.
 Make sure your nutrition is clean to help your body repair quicker.

-How to know if you are overtraining
+How to know if you are Over Training

 How Do I Make Healthy Weight Gains and Add Muscle?